Heinrich Emanuel Merck Award for Innovations in the Computational Sciences

 About the Award

 In memory of the company’s founder Heinrich Emanuel Merck, the Heinrich Emanuel Merck Award is a prestigious biennial award that stands for excellence in research and innovation.
-Originally established to reccognize research in the analytical sciences and presented as such until 2022, the award has undergone a significant transformation.
+Originally established to recognize research in the analytical sciences and presented as such until 2022, the award has undergone a significant transformation.
 As of 2024, the focus of the award has shifted to computational science.
-The Heinrich Emanuel Merck Award for Innovations in the Computational Sciences now acknowledges individuals who have made outstanding contributions to the advancement of artificial intelligence, quantum computing, neuro-inspired computing, and their applications to enable scientific discovery
+The Heinrich Emanuel Merck Award for Innovations in the Computational Sciences now acknowledges individuals who have made outstanding contributions to the advancement of artificial intelligence, quantum computing, neuro-inspired computing, and their applications to enable scientific discovery.

 Key Facts